RKMAMUN/Hotel_management_system/README.md

 ![](cover.jpeg)

 ###### Introduction:
-The Hotel Management System in PHP is a small project developed using Laravel framework and PHP, JavaScript, Bootstrap, html and CSS.
+<p align="justify">The Hotel Management System in PHP is a small project developed using Laravel framework and PHP, JavaScript, Bootstrap, html and CSS.
 The project contains an admin side.
-The admin side manages all the management like manage bookings, checking profit, payment, adding and deleting rooms etc. The admin has an important role in the management of this website.
+The admin side manages all the management like manage bookings, checking profit, payment, adding and deleting rooms etc. The admin has an important role in the management of this website.</p>

 ###### I will try to include required 11 points here.